 jmartin1344 (author) from Royal Oak, Michigan on November 11, 2013:

 I agree Mel Carriere, AMC just can't go wrong at the moment!
 They have multiple genres and styles covered, all done to near perfection.
 I was sad to hear that they cancelled The Killing after 3 seasons, even though it was critically acclaimed.
 Some shows just aren't built for huge audiences, but a great show none the less!
 Also, they're extending Mad Men's final season to 24 episodes over 2 years... interesting decision, but more episodes makes me happy!

 Thanks for reading!!

-Mel Carriere from San Diego California on November 10, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on November 10, 2013:

 I think one of the significant things here is how many entries AMC has on your list.
 Whoever the genius executive is over there who selects these programs certainly is able to judge what the public wants, but without sacrificing quality or originality.
 Great hub!

 jmartin1344 (author) from Royal Oak, Michigan on July 25, 2013:

 Thanks memelo3!
 I appreciate you reading - I have a lot of other Netflix hubs if you're interested in checking them out!

 I'll stop by your hub for sure!